testvidya11/vault-tools/README.md

 # Vault::Tools

+Tools is the English word for ツール.
 Tooling for the Heroku Vault team to enable faster bootstrapping for Ruby projects.

 ## Setting up a development environment